pydio/cells-sdk-go/v4/README.md

 - a transport layer that handles authentication and wraps AWS SDK for file transfers
 - a bunch of basic examples that use this SDK to perform simple actions on a running Cells server instance

-Although we strive to maintain retrocompatibility in our APIs, this SDK assumes that your server is running Pydio Cells 4.x or later.
+To use this SDK, your server must be running Pydio Cells 4.x or later.
 For more information, please visit our [developer guide](https://pydio.com/en/docs/developer-guide)

 ## Usage